pocl/pocl/doc/sphinx/source/env_variables.rst

  If this is set to 1, the kernel compiler cache/temporary directory that contains all the intermediate compiler files are left as it is.
 This will be handy for debugging

-* POCL_FORCE_CLEAR_KERNEL_CACHE

- If kernel cache is enabled and this is set to 1, then kernel cache will be forcefully cleared at each run.
-This will be handy for developers to test their changes and evict cache at every run

 * POCL_MAX_PTHREAD_COUNT